ADA & Accessibility

 Any citizen needing a reasonable accommodation or modification to be able to participate and fully access a City program, event, or building should make a request in writing or verbally to the ADA/Section 504 Coordinator as soon as they are aware of the need.
 The ADA/Section 504 Coordinator will ensure that all requests are responded to in a timely fashion.

 The Massachusetts Office on Disability (MOD) works to ensure that people with disabilities can fully participate in all aspects of life in Massachusetts.
 They have many great resources such as disability rights laws and regulations, architectural access information, vocational rehabilitation programs, and training available on their website.
-Their next event will be their annual Disability Summit on Thursday, October 29th 2020 at 9 a.m.
-This event is free and all advocates, leaders, and members of the disability community are encourage to attend.
-Register here.
+Their annual Disability Summit is usually held in October.
+This event is free and all advocates, leaders, and members of the community with a disability are encouraged to attend.

 MOD also offers grants to city's and towns to make their municipalities more accessible to people with disabilities.
 In 2017, the City received a $10,000 planning grant to conduct interviews and accessibility surveys of City buildings, policies, and programs as part of the it's ADA Self-Evaluation and Transition Plan.